Courage Kenny Rehabilitation Institute Handiham World Weekly E-Letter for the week of Wednesday, May 22, 2019

 Many thanks to the numerous people who have offered equipment for Handiham Members.
 If you have equipment that you would like to donate to a Handiham Program member, please email Lucinda at Lucinda.Moody@allina.com or call 1-612-775-2290.

 The Handiham Program needs more readers.
 We are currently searching for a new reader for CQ Magazine.
 We also need some readers with a background in teaching in STEM related fields, especially if you have also worked with students requiring accommodations.
 This volunteer position requires you to use your own equipment to record, however, we will provide the reading materials.
 If you or someone you know would like to try reading material for the members only section, please contact me for more information on how to submit a demo recording.

 We need help updating our available resources for members.
 If you are blind and enjoy using your ham radio or assistive technology related devices, your assistance is especially needed.
 It would be a big help to your fellow Handiham Members if you would record a tutorial or product review.
-These need to be recorded in Mp3 format, and the Handiham Program reserves the right to edit the recordings as needed before publishing in the Members Only section of the Handiham.org website.
+These need to be sent in Mp3 format, and the Handiham Program reserves the right to edit the recordings as needed before publishing in the Members Only section of the Handiham.org website.
 Please contact me at Lucinda.Moody@allina.com or 612-775-2290 if you have any questions.

 I want to say a big thank you to those who have made or volunteered to make tutorials for the Members Only portion of the website.
 We have already had a number of members step up to offer their services, and their help is greatly appreciated!
 We also have some new readers who are working on some books, so keep watching for website updates as we add more content.

 Check into our Handiham nets… Everyone is welcome!